Aliha7ish/offside-detection-pipeline/README.md

-Football Offside Detection System
+Football Offside Detection System.
 This project implements a computer vision pipeline for detecting football players, extracting their keypoints, computing vanishing points, and drawing virtual offside lines based on player pose and camera perspective.

 📸 Demo Output
 Detects pitch and players

 Computes vanishing point from pitch lines

 Classifies players by team (based on jersey color)

 Extracts keypoints (shoulders, knees, ankles) using Keypoint R-CNN

 Draws virtual offside lines toward the vanishing point

 🧰 Features
 ✅ Pitch segmentation using Sobel edges and clustering

 ✅ Player detection with YOLOv8

 ✅ Pose estimation using keypointrcnn_resnet50_fpn

 ✅ Team classification using KMeans or GMM

 ✅ Vanishing point estimation from pitch lines

 ✅ Offside line visualization from selected keypoints to the vanishing point

 🛠️ Requirements
 Install dependencies via: